Doing recycling wrong can endanger the whole process. Including the people who work in it.

 Plastic bags usually don’t have a recycling triangle printed on them.
 But they’re plastic.
 Aspirational recyclers enthusiastically make mistakes in recycling when they mix bags with everything else they take to the curb.

-I toured the materials recovery facility (MRF) in Greensboro, North Carolina and interviewed Tori Carle, the city’s recycling education specialist.
+I toured the material recovery facility (MRF) in Greensboro, North Carolina and interviewed Tori Carle, the city’s recycling education specialist.
 She told me

 When I started this job I was really disturbed to find out that I had been doing the wrong things.
 Because I honestly thought plastic bags were recyclable.